pypy/pypy.org/posts/2022/12/pypy-alive.rst

 where bugs are potentially really annoying to find and can cause very strange behaviour in basically arbitrary Python code.

-As usual for this bug the answer would have been "try to think more carefully when working", but that often fails in complicated situations, because humans don't concentrate perfectly for long stretches of time.
+It's easy to always answer this question with "try to think more carefully when working", but that approach cannot be relied on in complicated situations, because humans don't concentrate perfectly for long stretches of time.

-Another problem that I identified was that the API that the range analysis uses is bad.
+A situation-specific problem I identified was the bad design of the range analysis API.
 A range is not just represented by two numbers, instead it's two numbers and two bools that are supposed to represent that some operation did or did not underflow/overflow.
-The meaning of these bools was quite hard to grasp and easy to get wrong, so probably they should never have been introduced in the first place (and my eventual bugfix will indeed remove them).
+The meaning of these bools was quite hard to grasp and easy to get wrong, so probably they should never have been introduced in the first place (and my bugfix will indeed remove them, once it gets merged).

-But in the rest of this blog post I want to talk about a very systematic approach that can be applied to the problem of mis-optimizations of integer operations, and that is done by applying an SMT solver to the problem.
+But in the rest of this blog post I want to talk about a systematic approach that can be applied to the problem of mis-optimizations of integer operations, and that is done by applying an SMT solver to the problem.

-An SMT solver (`Satisfyability Modulo Theories`_) is a tool that can be used to find out whether a certain mathematical formula is "satisfiable", i.e. whether some chosen set of input will make the formula evaluate to true.
+An SMT solver (`Satisfyability Modulo Theories`_) is a tool that can be used to find out whether mathematical formulas is "satisfiable", i.e. whether some chosen set of input will make the formulas evaluate to true.
 SMT solvers are commonly used in a wide range of CS applications including program correctness proofs, program synthesis, etc. The most widely known one is probably Z3_ by Microsoft Research which has the nice advantage of coming with an easy-to-use